dylan-lang/slot-visitor/README.txt

 The action function is only applied to an object if it is applicable to that object based on the function's first argument.
-If the function is applicable, the object's slots are then only visited if the function returns true.
-If the function is not applicable, the object's slots are visited unconditionally.
+If the function is applicable, the object's slots are then only visited if the function also returns true.
+If the function is not applicable, the object's declared slots are visited unconditionally.

 Note that if the action function is an implicitly-declared generic function, its first argument will be specialized on <object> and so the function will be